wmayner/pyphi/docs/examples/residue.rst

 for the |MechanismIrreducibilityAnalysis| object).
 The irreducible cause information is the distance between the unpartitioned and partitioned repertoires.

-To calculate the MIP structure of mechanism |AB|:
+To analyze the irreducibility of the mechanism |AB| on the cause side:

     >>> mip_AB = subsystem.mip_cause(AB, CDE)